Making Meringue Is Easy—All You Need Are 2 Ingredients and Our Expert Tips

-Meringue is one of those culinary classics that holds a sneaky secret: Making one is way less complicated than it seems.
-Some cooks are put off by the raw egg component (pro tip: use pasteurized whites if you don't want to live on the edge) while others are just overwhelmed by the steps and process.
+Meringue is one of those culinary classics that holds a sneaky secret: Making it is way less complicated than it seems.
+Some cooks are put off by the raw egg component (pro tip: use pasteurized whites if you don't want to live on the edge), while others are overwhelmed by the steps and process.

 The Big Three

-There are three main types of meringue: French meringue, Italian meringue, and Swiss meringue.
-Each is made using the same ingredients but there are a few differences when it comes to technique.
+There are three main types of meringue: French, Italian, and Swiss.
+Each is made using the same ingredients, but there are a few differences in technique.

 When separating yolks from whites, start with cold eggs.
 Eggs straight from the refrigerator are more likely to cooperate.
-Separate each egg into two different bowls; one bowl for white, one for yolk.
+Separate each egg into two different bowls; one bowl for the white, one for yolk.
 Then add the whites to your recipe one at a time.
-That way if you get a bit of yolk in one, you haven't ruined the whole batch.
+That way, if you get a bit of yolk in one, you haven't ruined the whole batch.
 Let the egg whites come to room temperature before whisking.
-This reduces the level of moisture in the whites, and in turn will create more volume when whipped.
+This reduces their level of moisture, and in turn, will create more volume when whipped.

-The Most Common Meringue Problems, Solved!
+The 4 Most Common Meringue Problems, Solved

-Even armed with advice on how to make a perfect meringue, there's a chance you could run into some issues.
-Here, we're sharing tips for navigating other common problems encountered with meringues—they're all are easily avoided once you know what to look for and avoid!
+Even armed with our recipes and technique-perfecting advice, there's a chance you could run into a few issues.
+That's why we're sharing our best tips for navigating the most common meringue problems.
+All are easy to avoid once you know what to look for.